astrorick/cloak/README.md

   **Available Flags:**
   - `-h` or `--help`: display the encryption help message
   - `-x` or `--algorithm`: specify the encryption algorithm (`aes128`, `aes192`, `aes256` or `chacha20poly1305`)
+  - `-f` of `--force`: forcefully overwrite the output file without asking
   - `-r` or `--replace`: remove input file after encryption

 - `dec`: decrypt the input file into the output file using the optionally specified algorithm (defaults to `aes256`)